Home Reviews Articles Calendar Presenters Add Event

 While the screen actors’ occasional “over the top” emoting (after all, they’d learned their trade in the age of silent films) sometimes evoked audience giggles where in an earlier age they’d have been horrified, it was as much the music as the actual film that held them spellbound for 70-odd minutes, and Escalante Macaya’s directions for the various cues include words like “somehow comedic,” “mysterious,” “very aggressive,” “agitated,” “dramatic,” “martial,” and, for the final credits, “apotheosic.”
 The writing, while accessible to both musicians and audience, was by no means simplistic; indeed, and possibly as an inside joke, the 14th Cue, for the scene in which the Monster first seems to befriend a little girl, but then throws her into a lake to drown, was noted by the composer as being based on a counterpoint exercise written by Beethoven for his teacher in Vienna, Johann Albrechtsberger.

 Overall, the orchestra performed the score with both technical musical excellence and considerable enthusiasm.
-It was a very successful performance and very well received by an audience of 350, the largest attendance in recent So Co Phil concerts.
+It was a successful performance and well received by an audience of 350, the largest attendance in recent So Co Phil concerts.